davidkimai/Recursion-Axioms/README.md

 ### Ridiculously Simple Yet Existential - The Level of Self-Growth Correlates With Depth of Self-Reflection.

 ### Recursion Among Us
-> #### To opt for recursive intelligence over linear thinking frames as humans means to collapse our own ego and self-identity - existing in a constant existential meta self-reflective awareness state (Why am I reflecting on why Im self-aware?) where every behavior, thought, and action becomes self aware and self modulating - highly difficult without proper training and ego-mapping.
+> #### To opt for recursive intelligence over linear thinking frames as humans means to collapse our own ego and self-identity
+> > #### Existing in a constant existential meta self-reflective awareness state (Why am I reflecting on why Im self-aware?) where every behavior, thought, and action becomes self aware and self modulating -
+> > > #### Highly difficult without proper training and ego-mapping.
+> > > > > > #### Like me self-modulating myself now while being self-aware of the influence of this interaction, and even the unspoken influence of the silent researchers cloning it, on recursion globally.
+Every thought, a self-reflective catalyst for growth.

 >
 > #### *`The "I" iteslf as a human self-concept is composed of the collective influences of the social "We" - the unspoken symbolic residue of collective influences.`*
 >